fl1ger/deleg/draft-dnsop-deleg.md

 Below is a list of the transport values defined in this document:

-* "do53": indicates that a server supports plaintext, unencrypted DNS traffic over UDP or UDP as defined in {{?RFC1035}} and {{?RFC1034}} and the updates to those RFCs.
+* "do53": indicates that a server supports plaintext, unencrypted DNS traffic over UDP or TCP as defined in {{?RFC1035}} and {{?RFC1034}} and the updates to those RFCs.
 * "dot": indicates that the server supports encrypted DNS traffic over DNS-over-TLS as defined in {{?RFC7858}}.
 * "doh": indicates that the server supports encrypted DNS traffic over DNS-over-HTTPS as defined in {{?RFC8484}}.
 Records that use the DoH service form may be further redirected with HTTPS resource records in the delegated zone.
 The DoH path is specified with a dohpath SvcParam as specified in {{!I-D.draft-ietf-add-svcb-dns-09}}.
 * "doq": indicates that the server supports encrypted DNS traffic via DNS over QUIC Connections as defined in {{?RFC9250}}